palakgupta2712/astro-portfolio/src/content/posts/Dijkstra-algorithm.md

 3. Finding the most efficient way to schedule tasks
 4. Finding the best way to allocate resources

-Dijkstra's algorithm is a powerful and versatile algorithm that is essential for any data structures and algorithms student to know.
+Dijkstra's algorithm is a powerful and versatile algorithm that is essential for any data structures and algorithms student to know.💡